bbrewer-oliveai/loop-development-kit-stub/README.md

 The stub is "programmed" through [GripMock](https://github.com/tokopedia/gripmock/), which sadly not the most mature product.
 The author, however, is fairly open to PRs, etc. to improve it.

 ### Running it
+With the default stubs directory (points to `stubs/happy`).
 ```bash
 ./run-stubs.sh
 ```

+With an explicit stubs directory.
 ```bash
 ./run-stubs.sh happy
 ```